robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 Operation Spider's Web (Ukrainian: Операція «Павутина», romanized: Operatsija "Pavutyna") was a covert drone attack carried out by the Security Service of Ukraine (SBU) deep inside Russia on 1st June 2025, during the Russo-Ukrainian War. -- [Wikipedia](https://en.wikipedia.org/wiki/Operation_Spider%27s_Web)
 [/INFO]

-The coordinated strikes targeted the Russian Air Force's Long-Range Aviation assets at five air bases—Belaya, Dyagilevo, Ivanovo Severny, Olenya, and Ukrainka—using drones concealed in and launched from trucks on Russian territory.
+The coordinated strikes targeted the Russian Air Force's Long-Range Aviation assets at five air bases -- Belaya, Dyagilevo, Ivanovo Severny, Olenya, and Ukrainka -- using drones concealed in and launched from trucks on Russian territory.

 ...